GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 there are numerous ways to encode data coordinates (which may be separated by white-space or commas).
-Valid input data are generally of the same form as the arguments to the **-R** option (see Section [sec:R]), with additional flexibility for calendar data.
+Valid input data are generally of the same form as the arguments to the **-R** option (see Section `Data domain or map region: The -R option`_), with additional flexibility for calendar data.
 Geographical coordinates, for example, can be given in decimal degrees (e.g., -123.45417) or in the
 []*ddd*\ [:*mm*\ [:*ss*\ [*.xxx*\ ]]][\ **W**\ \| \ **E**\ \| \ **S**\ \| \ **N**]